datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Now how do you build a stupid model?
-Assume that you are trying to predict the total bike rentals in an hour without the help of any of these input features.
+Let us find out.
+How do you make predictions about the total no.of bikes rented when you do not have access to any of the input features?

 ---